Vaisman solvmanifolds and relations with other geometric structures: Examples

-Let us consider now the case when not all the $a_i$'s vanish.
-We may reorder the elements of the basis of $\g$, if necessary, and we may assume that the constants $a_i$ satisfy $0\leq a_1\leq a_2\leq\cdots \leq a_n$.
+Let us consider from now on the case when not all the $a_i$'s vanish.
+We may reorder the elements of the basis of $\g$, if necessary, and we may assume that the constants $a_i$ satisfy $a_1\leq a_2\leq\cdots \leq a_n$.
 We will denote this Lie algebra by $\g_{(a_1,\ldots,a_n)}$.
 Note that $\g_{(a_1,\ldots,a_n)}$ is an almost nilpotent Lie algebra, i.e, it contains a codimension one nilpotent ideal.
-The associated simply connected Lie group will be denoted $G_{(a_1,\ldots,a_n)}$, and it is known as an \textit{oscillator group}.
-Oscillator groups have many geometric properties, for instance, it was proved in \cite{M} that they are the only simply connected and non simple Lie groups which admit an indecomposable bi-invariant Lorentz metric.
+In particular, the nilradical of $\g_{(a_1,\ldots,a_n)}$ is the nilpotent ideal $\h_{2n+1}$.
+The associated simply connected Lie group will be denoted $G_{(a_1,\ldots,a_n)}$ and, when $0<a_1\leq a_2\leq\cdots \leq a_n$, it is known as an \textit{oscillator group}.
+Oscillator groups have many geometric properties, for instance, it was proved in \cite{M} that they are the only simply connected, non simple Lie groups which admit an indecomposable bi-invariant Lorentz metric.
 Other geometric features of oscillator groups in dimension $4$ have been studied in \cite{COS}.
 In this example we have shown: